 Here are some other health benefits of flax seeds:

-- They may improve good cholesterol
+- They may improve good (LDL) cholesterol and lower blood pressure

 - They contain high-quality protein that can improve immune function

-- May help control blood sugar
+- Chia seeds may help control blood sugar

 - They can keep hunger at bay, which can help if you are watching your weight